I want to book a 2020 Skellig Michael Landing Tour.

 We will be publishing regular updates on the opening season over the next while.
 But bear in mind that, with Twitter in particular, whether or not you see a post depends on the algorithm showing it to you.

 You can also, of course, try contacting some of the boat operators directly to see if they are taking booking enquiries or provisional bookings.
 Or you can visit their individual websites to see if they have opened their booking engines.
+We are starting to see some of the boat operators opening their sites for booking as of the time of updating, the 24th February.
+Visit the Skellig Michael Landing Tour Operators page and click on the links to their sites to check.

 Will all the boats be accepting bookings immediately?